You can't potty train older dogs or small breeds

 Use that sense of smell to your advantage and leave a little part of your yard dirty so they know where they should be going.

 More free tips on potty training can be found in my Free Potty Training Workshop .There are no “bad” dogs, just mofos with problems.
-Problems generally have solutions, and I’ve encountered them all. ( Check out my FREE 30-minute Potty Training workshop.)
+Problems generally have solutions, and I’ve encountered them all. ( Check out my easy, 30-minute Potty Training workshop.)